Abraham21/personal-blog/content/pages/about.md

 ---
-title: "About me"
-template: "page"
+template: page
+title: About me
-socialImage: "/media/grad.jpg"
+socialImage: /media/grad.jpg
+slug: about
+draft: false
 ---

-Hello, I am Abraham Yepremian and I am a Software Engineer at Disneyland in Anaheim, CA. I am skilled in full stack development, currently working on guest experiences technology for Disneyland, Walt Disney World, and Disneyland Paris.
+Hello, I am Abraham Yepremian and I am a tech entrepreneur in Southern California.
+I am currently working on my company [BlockMotive](https://blockmotive.com/), which aims to innovate in the blockchain and NFT space.
+Previously, I worked as a Software Engineer at Disney where I built guest experiences technology for Disneyland, Walt Disney World, and Disneyland Paris.

 ![Graduation Photo](/media/grad.jpg)